NOTE: This transcript has been updated and reads differently than the recording.

 …The Israelites will see the work of the LORD from the covenant that I’m making with you, Moses…

-…for it is a terrible thing that I will do with thee…
+…for it is an awesome thing that I will do with you.

 Exodus 34:11 Observe thou that which I command thee this day: behold, I drive out before thee the Amorite, and the Canaanite, and the Hittite, and the Perizzite, and the Hivite, and the Jebusite.